-Because the heads are buried in the soil and are not visible, the right time for harvesting garlic is determined by the appearance of the foliage.
+The right time for harvesting garlic is not determined by the appearance of the bulbs, as they are buried and not visible.
+Instead, you have to look at the leaves.
 Once the foliage has turned brown and died back, it's probably time to harvest.

 The timing of the harvest is very important.
 If you gather the garlic too early, the cloves will be smaller and less compact.
 If you wait too long to harvest the garlic, the heads may be split and the cloves may have begin to rot.
 The best way to "time" the harvest correctly is by the appearance of the foliage.
 However, soil moisture levels can drastically affect the timing of the harvest.
 If the soil is fairly wet for a long period of time due to heavy rainfall, the garlic may be ready to be harvested while the foliage is still slightly green.
 On the other hand, if you are experiencing dry conditions, the foliage may die back before the best time for harvesting garlic has arrived.

 Before the garlic is ready for harvest, the plants will send up a scape, which is a long, round, green, curly, whimsical-looking shoot.
 It comes up from the center of the plant and has a small bulging area at the end.
 If left alone, this will open up into a flower.
 You'll want to cut off the scape, which will re-focus the plant's energy into producing a bigger and better bulb.

 Pay attention to the soil moisture levels when the foliage begins to turn brown.
 Let these moisture levels help you determine when it's time to harvest.
 You can also cut off the tops of one of the plants when they begin to turn brown.
 Peel back the sheaths, one layer at a time.
 If there are 3-4 sheaths, you can go ahead and harvest.
 If, on the other hand, there are 5-6 sheaths or more, leave the garlic in the ground another couple of days and check again.